June 6, 2012

 We also will post the notice and pertinent settlement pleadings on this website for your review.
 The notice will contain detailed information regarding the settlement, and its benefits.
 The Court has set the final approval hearing for October 25, 2012 at 1:30 p.m., in the United States District Court for the Eastern District of Oklahoma.

 All settlement efforts were presided over by former United States District Judge and U.S. Attorney Layn Phillips.
 The Parties reached this settlement after three and a half years of hard fought, intense, litigation.
 The parties completed discovery prior to reaching a settlement agreement.
 Nearly five million pages of documents were produced and reviewed in this case.
 Plaintiffs’ Counsel took or defended a total of 59 depositions, 12 of which took place over multiple days.
 These depositions took place in seven different states across the country: New York, Texas, California, Maryland, Oklahoma, Pennsylvania, and Missouri.
 These depositions resulted in 16,483 pages of recorded testimony and the inclusion of 1,738 exhibits.

-NPR’s complex litigation team—partners Jeff Angelovich, Brad Beckworth and Susan Whatley and associates Lisa Baldwin, and Trey Duck—led the prosecution of this case.
+NP’s complex litigation team—partners Jeffrey Angelovich, Brad Beckworth, Susan Whatley, Lisa Baldwin, and Trey Duck—led the prosecution of this case.